-Rubalcava was appointed as mayor pro tem by the City Council on Dec.
-20, 2022 and began her post Jan.
-1, 2023.
-As mayor pro tem she will represent the city for a one year period in the absence of Mayor Aitken.
+Rubalcava was appointed as mayor pro tem by the City Council in December 2022 and has represented the city at community and other events as needed in the absence of Mayor Aitken.

 Before joining the Council, Rubalcava served on the Anaheim Housing and Community Development Commission from June to December 2022.
 Earlier, she served on the city’s Community Services Board from 2004 to 2014, including as chair in 2009.